 What seems challenging about teaching math is that it deals with a lot of numbers.
 Unlike subjects where students are taught to simply read or create a work of art through drawing or sketching, math is frequently about solving problems.

-How to Find the Right Classroom Supplies for Your Math Class
+How Do I Find the Right Supplies for My Math Class?

 Classroom supplies for math teachers should be interesting and enjoyable.
 The materials should serve as concrete models for students to use in solving problems.
 This is the main purpose why there are math tools – to consider the value of putting importance on what seems a difficult subject to deal with.